 The majority of our projects are completed at private residences, so visiting them often isn’t an option.
 However, potential clients are welcome to come see our owner’s backyard.
 It is close to the airport and can be viewed anytime, upon request.
 Of course, photos of our work are always available on our website and social media accounts!

 Your designer will assist with color selections and recommend products based on the function of your space.
 Having a few reference images to show them can be very helpful, especially if you’re wanting to achieve a certain look or style.
-Our online portfolio, material guides, and Belgard and Unilock’s websites are great resources for project inspiration.
+Our online portfolio, material guides, and vendor websites are great resources for project inspiration.

 You’ll be added to our construction queue as soon as your deposit is processed.
 At that time, we’ll give you an estimated start date based on the current status of production.
-100% of our work is completed outdoors, so the weather greatly affects the rate at which our schedule progresses.
+100% of our work is completed outdoors, so our schedule is greatly affected by weather.
 We will keep you updated on any changes or delays to the queue, up until you’re notified with your official start date, two weeks prior to construction.